antomate/Linux101Labs/lab-02/lab-02.md

 ## Verify network configuration

-1. Display local resolution entrees and DNS resolver configuration.
+1. Display local resolution entrees and DNS resolver configuration using **cat**.

-2. Show network configuration and known routes for both ethernet interfaces.
+2. Show network configuration and known routes for both ethernet interfaces using **ip**.

 3. Use **mtr** to show on going statistics for each network hops to reach "avanade.com".